-Android is a trademark of Google Inc.
+Google, Google Play and Android are trademarks of Google Inc.

 Microsoft is either a registered trademark or registered trademark of Microsoft Corporation in the United States and/or other countries.

 The Bluetooth trademarks are owned by Bluetooth SIG, Inc., U.S.A. and licensed to Honeywell.